Naptwen/OpenRL/README.md

 GNU AFFERO GPL (c) Useop Gim 2022

 OpenRL
+v2.0.0
+ - Edit : Seperate class and functions for reinforcement learning, setting functions, load and save functions
+ - Edit : editing reinforcement learning model functions
+ - New : function by policy setting SAC (not fully compelted)

 v1.2.1
 - Since there are two type of calculating Q value; "[s,ai]->Q(s,ai) for i in Z" and "[s]->Q(s,a1,a2,a3....)"
 - Thus edited algorithm for working in both way by set the variable of using act_sz and act_list